-The LMC Fab Lab is located within the Hanson Technology Center on the Napier Campus.
+The LMC Fab Lab is located within the Hanson Technology Center on the Benton Harbor Campus.
 The Fab Lab will be accessible to students, employees, and the community via memberships.
-Equipment for the Fab Lab includes laser cutters, vinyl cutters, 3D printers, a woodshop with a CNC router, and various pieces of portable equipment to handle a variety of projects.
+Equipment for the Fab Lab includes laser cutters, vinyl cutters, 3D printers, a woodshop with a CNC router, industrial sewing machines, and various pieces of portable equipment to handle a variety of projects.
 A design center is also included to encourage creativity, entrepreneurialism, and collaboration.